 Madeline came in from the east and Hurricane Lester is doing the same.
 When hurricanes approach Hawaii from the east, they usually lose strength before reaching the islands.
 Madeline did this and Lester is expected to do the same.

-Hurricane Lester will lose strength, but its forecast path is north of the island chain, bringing it dangerously close to the island of Honolulu.
-The storm remains at hurricane strength throughout its forecast path.
+Hurricane Lester will lose strength, but its forecasted path is north of the island chain, bringing it dangerously close to the island of Honolulu.
+The storm remains at hurricane strength throughout its forecasted path.

 This time last year, the Central Pacific was host to three hurricanes at once.
 The unprecedented sight took place during a major El Nino event.
 The legacy of El Nino has meant that the sea temperature around Hawaii is still about a degree Celsius above normal.